The Cult of Christmas Beers

 Courtesy of the vast amounts of both fresh ginger and cinnamon sticks (3.5 tons of each, to be exact), Christmas Ale packs a spicy wallop.
 But with an incredible smoothness.
 “Float like a butterfly, sting like a bee” comes to mind here.
 “It’s very smooth,” says Hunger.
 “The spices are there, but it’s not overly spiced.
 I like to say it’s a beer that a Bud Light drinker can sit down, drink, and enjoy along with craft beer connoisseurs.”

-Similar to some other Christmas beers on this list, Great Lakes’ version pours a deep amber.
-A fairly complex malt bill of roasted barley, special roast crystal malt, and wheat build the backbone for those bright spices.
+Like other Christmas beers on this list, Great Lakes’ version pours a deep amber.
+A reasonably complex malt bill of roasted barley, special roast crystal malt, and wheat build the backbone for those bright spices.

-“When you taste it, it’s going to be smooth, it doesn’t really have a bite,” says Hunger.
-“You’ll taste that malt sweetness, some floral character from the honey comes through, and then some of the mild spices that you got in the smell will also come through in the taste.
-Some people pick up ginger more, some people the cinnamon… [It] usually has a pretty clean finish.
+“When you taste it, it’s going to be smooth; it doesn’t really have a bite,” says Hunger.
+“You’ll taste that malt sweetness, some floral character from the honey comes through, and then some of the mild spices you got in the smell will also come through in the taste.
+Some people pick up ginger more, and some people cinnamon. … [It] usually has a pretty clean finish.
 It won’t linger like a big hoppy IPA and finish pretty smooth.”

 Learn more